Today's Viewpoint: A MarshBerry Publication

 Tracking the number of Policies in Force within your firm is important.
 These metrics can help evaluate whether a firm achieves a product risk profile that matches its strategy.
 Or, if your numbers are much lower than the average, this could indicate procedural or training issues that need to be addressed.
 To drive performance, you must actively track and act on your team’s metrics.
 MarshBerry’s expertise in market trends can help you use PIF and other kinds of data to get a clearer picture of your firm’s progress and opportunity areas.

-Contact Gabrielle Iacona
+Contact Gabrielle Pulling

-If you have questions about Today's ViewPoint, or would like to learn more about how MarshBerry can help your firm determine its path forward, please email or call Gabrielle Iacona, Data Science Manager, at 440.637.8123.
+If you have questions about Today's ViewPoint, or would like to learn more about how MarshBerry can help your firm determine its path forward, please email or call Gabrielle Pulling, Data Science Manager, at 440.637.8123.